 Museum Maluku

-Since 1986, Museum Maluku in Utrecht collected and exhibited the cultural heritage of the Moluccan community in the Netherlands.
-Alongside exhibition spaces, the Museum of Moluccan Culture offered a knowledge centre, music theatre and a Moluccan culinary café.
+Since 1986, the Museum of Moluccan Culture in Utrecht collected and presented the cultural heritage of the Moluccan community in the Netherlands.
+In addition to exhibition spaces, the museum housed a knowledge centre, a music theatre and a Moluccan culinary café.

-In the museum, the layout was somewhat chaotic with the functions fragmented across different adjoining buildings.
-For the envisioned renovation, Serge Schoemaker Architects was commissioned to give clarity to the layout and add a proper entrance and foyer in 2010.
+Before renovation, the museum’s layout was fragmented, with its functions scattered across several adjoining buildings.
+In 2010, Serge Schoemaker Architects was commissioned to reorganize the layout, provide a clear structure, and design a proper entrance and foyer.

 Read more

-Since 1986, the Museum of Moluccan Culture in Utrecht collected and exhibited the cultural heritage of the Moluccan community in the Netherlands.
-Alongside exhibition spaces, the Museum of Moluccan Culture offered a knowledge centre, music theatre and a Moluccan culinary café.
+Since 1986, the Museum of Moluccan Culture in Utrecht collected and presented the cultural heritage of the Moluccan community in the Netherlands.
+In addition to exhibition spaces, the museum housed a knowledge centre, a music theatre and a Moluccan culinary café.

-Our design connects and structures the different museum activities by creating a central focus.
-The new extension replaces a part of the existing building from the 1980s and utilises the currently unused central courtyard.
-A strategically placed volume containing the museum shop and kitchen divides the building extension into two zones: a new spacious foyer that can accommodate a larger cafe, and an additional exhibition room for temporary exhibitions.
+The proposal connected and structured the museum’s activities around a new central focus.
+An extension replaced part of a 1980s addition and utilized the previously unused central courtyard.
+A strategically placed volume containing the shop and kitchen divided the new building into two distinct zones: a spacious foyer with a larger café, and an additional exhibition hall for temporary shows.

-Unfortunately, the Museum Maluku was forced to close its doors in October 2012 due to insufficient financial resources and the discontinuation of essential subsidies.
-The collection that was previously on display in Utrecht is currently in storage.
-The museum’s goal is to make it accessible to the public again in the future.
+Despite these ambitious plans, the Museum Maluku was forced to close in October 2012 due to insufficient financial resources and the discontinuation of essential subsidies.
+The collection, formerly on display in Utrecht, is currently in storage, with the long-term goal of making it accessible to the public again in the future.

 Location